marcelbirkner/jersey-rest-server/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/marcelbirkner/job/jersey-rest-server/badge/icon)](https://buildhive.cloudbees.com/job/marcelbirkner/job/jersey-rest-server/)

+# Overview

+This Github project contains examples, how to create annotated REST Services.
+The following examples are provided:

+- HTTP Methods used: @GET, @POST, @PUT, @DELETE
+- MediaType: Application/JSON
+- Path configuration: @Path

+The REST Services are automatically documented using Enunciate (http://enunciate.codehaus.org/).
+This has the advantage to keep the source code and documentation

+## Technologies used

+- Maven 2.2.1 (Build tool)
+- Java 1.7
+- Jersey 6 (JAX-RS)
+- Jetty 6 (Server)
+- Enunciate 1.28 (API Documentation)

 <h2>Enunciate Integration</h2>

 To automatically document the REST endpoints and the data model, i added Enunciate from Codehaus to the maven configuration.